dchest/tweetnacl-js/README.md

 and then open `test/browser/test.html` (or `test/browser/test-fast.html`) to run them.

-To run headless browser tests with 'tape-run' (powered by Electron):
+To run headless browser tests with `tape-run` (powered by Electron):

     $ npm run test-browser